 Milky Way over the Rock Cut, Rocky Mountain National Park, Colorado

-After the classroom session, we'll head up Trail Ridge Road to shoot sunset and the soft magic of twilight.
+In addition to the classroom sessions, students will enjoy two shoots at beautiful locations in Rocky Mountain National Park.
+We'll start by shooting sunset and the soft magic of twilight.
 When the sky becomes completely dark about two hours after sunset, we'll work on shots of the Milky Way over Longs Peak.
-For some of the images, we’ll use flat-panel LED lights to bathe the foreground rock outcrops in a warm glow.
-On Sunday I’ll teach students how to process photos of the Milky Way in Lightroom Classic and Photoshop.
-I’ll start by showing students my approach to editing a single-frame shot of the Milky Way, then show students how to combine two frames, one exposed for land, the other exposed for sky, to create an image that is richly detailed throughout.
+On the second night, for some of the images, we’ll use flat-panel LED lights to bathe the foreground rock outcrops in a warm glow.

 All students will receive extensive handouts on the key information covered during the workshop, including Mastering Dramatic Light, a 41-page PDF on how to shoot great images in high-contrast situations.
 When the workshop is over, students will have a deeper understanding of how to find and capture magnificent images of the night sky.

-The workshop cost in 2020 will be $495.
+The workshop cost is $895.
 Enrollment is limited to eight students.